hendrikheinz/INTERFACE-force-field-and-surface-models/README.md

 Reference: Heinz et al Langmuir 2013, 29, 1754 (feature article) with recent improvements and extensions

-Note: The force field files are listed individually below, however, surface models with ready-to-use atom types and charges, utility programs, and documentation must be downloaded at the above link.
+Note: The force field files are listed individually below, however, surface models with ready-to-use atom types and charges, utility programs, and documentation must be downloaded at the above link (GitHub does not provide sufficient space).